playframework/playframework/documentation/manual/hacking/Repositories.md

 ## Accessing nightly snapshots

-Nightly snapshots are published to the Sonatype snapshots repository at <https://oss.sonatype.org/content/repositories/snapshots/>.
+Nightly snapshots are published to the Sonatype snapshots repository.
 You can [browse the play directory to find the version of the sbt-plugin you'd like to use](https://oss.sonatype.org/content/repositories/snapshots/com/typesafe/play/sbt-plugin_2.12_1.0/) in your `plugins.sbt`.
 To enable the snapshots repo in your build, you must add a resolver (typically in `plugins.sbt`):

 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")